Okinflick History, Family Crest & Coats of Arms

-More information is included under the topic Early Okinflick Notables in all our PDF Extended History products and printed products wherever possible.
+Another 47 words (3 lines of text) are included under the topic Early Okinflick Notables in all our PDF Extended History products and printed products wherever possible.

-Migration of the Okinflick family to the New World and Oceana
+Migration of the Okinflick family

 The North American colonies beckoned, with their ample land and opportunity as their freedom from the persecution suffered by so many Clan families back home.
 Many Scots even fought against England in the American War of Independence to gain this freedom.
 Recently, clan societies have allowed the ancestors of these brave Scottish settlers to rediscover their familial roots.
 Among them: Andrew Affleck who settled in Barbados in 1678; Thomas Affleck settled in Frederick County, Maryland in 1787; George, John, and Joseph Affleck, all settled in Philadelphia, Pennsylvania between 1872 and 1880.